monikma/monikma.github.io/_posts/2024-05-10-aws-certified-solutions-architect-decoupling-serverless.md

   - SNS
   - API Gateway
 - in the exam, always choose loose coupling, and make sure it is loose all the way
+- questions to ask yourself in the exam:
+  - is it sync or async
+  - do you need push/pull, one to one or to many, do you need a workflow
+  - does message order matter
+  - what load is expected (consider service limits)

 ## AWS SQS
 - Poll-Based Messaging - the consumer polls for messages